 Stops and holders are tested in the stop position to ensure they can withstand a force of up to 300 pounds of unauthorized closing without sustaining damage.
 As with most BHMA products, door controls are also tested for durability and appearance.

 Exit devices play a key role in the smooth operation of public spaces.
 When everything operates smoothly, they continue to go unnoticed – and that means the Builders Hardware Manufacturers Association is doing its job.
-ANSI/BHMA standards ensure everything performs perfectly, comforting to know when you need those exits the most.
+ANSI/BHMA standards ensure everything performs perfectly, which is comforting to know when you need those exits the most.